 What the Experts Will Tell You About Drug Detox

-Drug Detox is Not an Easy Thing
+Drug Detox is Not Easy

 Even though drug detox is necessary for breaking a drug addiction, it is anything but easy.
 You may experience some very unpleasant withdrawal symptoms.
 The symptoms that you experience depend on the substance that you were using.
-Sweating, racing heartbeat, anxiety, tremors and insomnia are some of the most common withdrawal symptoms.
+Sweating, racing heartbeat, anxiety, tremors, and insomnia are some of the most common withdrawal symptoms.
 Some people may also experience hallucinations while they are going through withdrawal.

-The reason drug detox is so unpleasant is because your body is still craving the drug.
+The reason drug detox is so unpleasant is that your body is still craving the drug.
 Your body is also getting rid of the harmful substances that you took in during the last time that you used the drug.
-The type of substance that you were using is one of the factors that affects how long the symptoms will last.
+The type of substance that you were using is one of the factors that affect how long the symptoms will last.
 Keep in mind that people who have a medical condition may notice that their symptoms are worse.

 Detox Time Can Vary